Lykos153/git-annex-remote-gdrive/migrations/README.md

 This script converts any folder structure on Google Drive to a `nodir` repository layout.
 It will recursively move all files in subdirectories to the top folder.

 ## Requirements
-This scripts requires Python 3.6 and the libraries argparse and [pydrive](https://github.com/googledrive/PyDrive).
+This scripts requires Python 3.6 and the libraries argparse, [pydrive](https://github.com/googledrive/PyDrive) and [tenacity](https://github.com/jd/tenacity).

 To install them via pip:

-`pip install argparse PyDrive`
+`pip install argparse PyDrive tenacity`

 ## Usage